Skip to main content

 Key Facts

-1. Banks must allocate at least 18% of Adjusted Net Bank Credit (ANBC) or Credit Equivalent of Off‑Balance Sheet Exposures (CEOBSE), whichever is higher, to agriculture under the revised Priority Sector Lending (PSL) guidelines.
+1. Banks must allocate at least 18% of Adjusted Net Bank Credit (ANBC) or Credit Equivalent of Off‑Balance Sheet Exposures (CEOBSE), whichever is higher, to agriculture under PSL.

-2. A sub‑target of 10% of the above credit must be directed to Small and Marginal Farmers (SMFs).
+2. A sub‑target of 10% of the above credit must go to Small and Marginal Farmers (SMFs).

-4. An incentive‑disincentive framework for districts has been introduced to ensure equitable credit flow across regions.
+4. An incentive‑disincentive framework for districts will reward/penalise banks based on credit flow to rural areas.

-6. NABARD programmes for Self‑Help Groups (SHGs) include e‑commerce/ONDC training, skill upgradation via “m‑Suwidha”, capacity building through the Financial Inclusion Fund, and tribal development initiatives.
+6. NABARD programmes for Self‑Help Groups include e‑commerce/ONDC training, skill upgradation via “m‑Suwidha”, and capacity building under the Financial Inclusion Fund.

 Background & Context